 All housing architecture forms a stage for the complex project that is collective urban life.
 ReCasting’s four totems and small amphitheatre collectively frame an open gathering space.
 This arrangement echoes the massing and unifying plinth of Alison Brooks Architects’ high density urban housing in London’s Greenwich Peninsula.
 Conceived as four elements ‘carved’ from single block, this project’s tapered forms, informal plan geometries and loggias frame interlocking social and landscape spaces.
 ReCasting reflects this organic approach to urban design and places of dwelling; a choreography of form, experience and landscape in support of civic life.

-ReCasting will be on public display in the Corderie, Arsenale at the 16th Venice Architecture Biennale from Saturday 26 May until 25 November 2018.
+ReCasting was on public display in the Corderie, Arsenale at the Venice Architecture Biennale from Saturday 26 May to 25 November 2018.
+In this 6 month period, the 16th International Architecture Exhibition saw over 275,000 visitors on top of 14,434 attendants of the pre-opening, a 6% increase compared to 2016.